nefarius/Nefarius.Utilities.DeviceManagement/docs/nefarius.utilities.devicemanagement.pnp.ipnpdevice.md

 #### Returns

-True if this devices originates from an emulator, false otherwise.
+True if this device originates from an emulator, false otherwise.

 **Remarks:**